 We shall use the term block to describe any piece of code enclosed in curly braces.
-Boss are grammatically incomplete sentences.
-Also, they are "boss" because they own a block of code.
-So they look like this.
+Boss statements are grammatically incomplete sentences.
+They look like this.

 '''

-bossStatement
+bossStatement(...)

 {

 //code

 }

 '''

 The boss statement is also boss because it exerts some sort of control over the block of statements it owns, and therefore over the flow of control in a program.
-In this chapter We will begin by learning about three types of boss statement, function headers, conditional boss statements, and the while boss statement.
+In this chapter, we will begin by learning about three types of boss statement, function headers, conditional boss statements, and the while boss statement.